dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 #### The Ironically Void Imagery of Communism In An Era of Automation

-> That picture is from way back when people used to walk 15 miles to
+> This picture is from way back when people used to walk 15 miles to
 > school in the snow and take their negatives to Walmart on the way
 > home to have them developed.